prbocca/datascience-template/README.md

 		│   ├── 05_model_output<- model output
 		│   └── 06_reporting   <- Reports and input to frontend
 		│
-		├── docs               <- Space for Sphinx documentation │
+		├── doc                <- Space for PythonTex documentation │
 		├── notebooks          <- Jupyter notebooks.
 Naming convention is
 		|                         date YYYYMMDD (for ordering),